Skip to main content

 Olive oil can be defined as unrefined and refined.

-Refined olive oil instead is treated (chemically) to remove defects (give by bad quality olives) to adjust it to consumers’ taste.
+Refined olive oil instead is treated (chemically) to remove defects (given by bad quality olives) to adjust it to consumers’ taste.

-3. Why is EVO oil different from the other oils?
+3. Why is EVO Oil Different from Other Oils?

-EVO oils must be obtained by the FIRST press of the olives, which is the purest and richest in antioxidants, polyphenols, minerals, and vitamins.
+EVO oils must be obtained by the FIRST press of the olives, which are the purest and richest in antioxidants, polyphenols, minerals, and vitamins.

 EVO oil is obtained by the first press or extraction of the olives, instead, Virgin olive oil is obtained by the second press or extraction of the olives.